[Photo by OliBac. Visit OliBac’s photostream for more.]

 5 units = 200 5 = 1000

-There were 1,000 elves marching with the Elvenking.
+There were 1,000 elves marching with their king.

-The bowman Bard gathered a small army of 600 survivors from the town of Esgaroth, which the dragon had destroyed.
+The master bowman gathered a small army of 600 survivors from the town the dragon had destroyed.
 The ratio of archers to swordsmen was 2:3.
-How many archers followed Bard to the Lonely Mountain?
+How many archers followed the bowman to the last battle?

 Now our students have matured, graduating from the simple three times as many situations to full-fledged ratios.
 Without bar diagrams (or similar pictorial methods), middle school students find ratios an abstract and difficult subject, but a diagram makes it easy to see relationships.